 -

-Log in to the Raspberry Pi via SSH from your terminal, using the credentials provided in the first step
+Log in to the Raspberry Pi via SSH from your terminal (replace with the values set in the Imager):

 ssh pi@raspberrypi.local -